nytimes/objective-c-style-guide/README.md

 ## Variables

-Variables SHALL be named descriptively, with the variable’s name clearly communicating what the variable _is_ and pertinent information a programmer needs to use that value properly.
+Variables SHOULD be named descriptively, with the variable’s name clearly communicating what the variable _is_ and pertinent information a programmer needs to use that value properly.

 **For example:**